cfunkz/CustomTkinter-Login-Registration/README.md

 # CustomTkinter-Login-Registration

-Registration and login app made using customtkinter.
+Registration and login app made using customtkinter with simple input validation.

 This includes a sqlite3 database setup with many functions including saving the registration data, logging in, password reset, security questions, country selection, and more.
 Change the config.py file for your details to test e-mail functions.
 You can get the Gmail app password [HERE](https://myaccount.google.com/apppasswords)